Divyansh-Mangal/AI_learning-selfcodes/README.md

 # AI_learning
-This includes codes and notes on the courses on AI
+This includes my codes and notes on the courses for learning AI